 — Step 4b: Seal

 Apply a thin layer of LOCK IT IN Curl Nourishing Hair Oil (This is the O in the LOC method) to your strands to ensure that the moisture remains near the hair shaft and to act as a protective layer to prevent losing the moisture to the atmosphere.

 — Step 4c: Define

-To define and lightly hold curls emulsify one or two quarter-sized dollops (a little goes a long way) of Curl Defining Flaxseed Gel Cream (This is the C in the LOC method.) to define and lightly hold curls.
+To define and lightly hold curls emulsify one or two quarter-sized dollops (a little goes a long way) of A WHOLE SNACK Curl Defining Custard Gel (This is the C in the LOC method.) to define and lightly hold curls.
 Press and squeeze into wet hair from mid-shaft to ends.
 Clump curls using your preferred curl definition and styling technique (praying-hands, shingling, finger-raking, or Denman-brushing, etc.).

 — Step 4d: Hold

-For medium hold that lasts for several days apply Curl Defining Argan Oil Styling Gel.
+For medium hold that lasts for several days apply LOW-KEY JELLY Curl Defining Medium Hold Gel.
 Start at the ends, then work your way up.
 Note: over-saturating your roots may weigh your strands down.
 Clump curls using your preferred curl definition and styling technique (praying-hands, shingling, finger-raking, or Denman-brushing, etc.).